-The Apple Public CA does not generate Key Pairs for TLS Certificates.
+The Apple Public CA does not generate Key Pairs for TLS Server Certificates.
 These Key Pairs are generated by the Subscriber.
 Apple Public CA may generate Key Pairs when Apple Public CA is the Subscriber.

-Before including a Subscriber's key in a TLS Certificate, the key is verified to meet the minimum sizes specified in [Section 6.1.5](#), parameters in [Section 6.1.6](#), and checked against weak keys (e.g., Debian weak keys).
-Keys that do not meet those specifications are rejected.
+Before including a Subscriber's key in a Certificate, the key is verified to meet the minimum sizes specified in [Section 6.1.5](#), parameters in [Section 6.1.6](#), and checked against weak keys (e.g., Debian weak keys).
+Keys that do not meet those specifications result in their associated Certificate Application being rejected.